 Learn from the experts

-4 open enrollment pain points and how small businesses can avoid themBy Thomas Flavin, Head of Distribution AXA Equitable Employee Benefits
+4 open enrollment pain points and how small businesses can avoid themBy Thomas Flavin, Head of Distribution Equitable Employee Benefits

 Open enrollment can be a headache, especially for small businesses without well-established processes or dedicated HR teams.
 See how you can overcome the challenges.

 8 time-wasting benefits tasks that can be streamlined with the right technologyIf you’re managing an employee benefits program by distributing, collecting, and shuffling paper then inputting information into a computer by hand, it may be time to rethink what you expect from your benefits carrier.
 With the right employee benefits platform, you can save time and energy in benefits administration – and help your employees select benefits with confidence and ease.